Cavendish Parade

 Gladstone Road

-A mixed use development comprising ground floor retail with 26 residential units over six floors.
-The project includes the refurbishment of an existing car showroom and first floor parking deck, the demolition of an existing office and the construction of 1, 2 & 3 bedroom flats.
+The project includes the refurbishment of an existing car showroom and first-floor parking deck, alongside the demolition of an office building and the construction of one-, two- and three-bedroom flats.

 Glyndwr University